BrysonMcI/Skitter/README.md

 `docker run -p 80:80 --name php-settings -v $PWD/:/var/www/html php:7.0-apache`

 Then install mysqli extension by using an interactive `docker exec` and running `docker-php-ext-install mysqli && docker-php-ext-enable mysqli`

+## Flask Setup
+The flask stack here is nginx, gunicorn, and obviously flask.
+The docker compose file will handle all of this.
+Enter the Follow-Unfollow directory and run:

+`docker-compose up`